-- 3.1.3 The place of work, installation or delivery. - 3.1.4 Bid number. - 3.1.5 Closing date and time. - 3.1.6 Where bids are obtainable from: Name of the Institution, street address, postal address, e mail address, contact person for enquiries, telephone number, facsimile number and office hours (Mondays to Friday) applicable. - 3.1.7 Whether site meetings, information/briefing sessions are applicable and whether they are compulsory or not.
-For the Government Tender Bulletin, e-tender portal and other media, this information must be incorporated into the description/specification. - 3.1.8 Where bids must be posted or delivered to: Name of the Institution, street address, postal address, bid box address, contact per for enquiries, telephone number and facsimile number.
+- 3.1.4 Bid number. - 3.1.5 Closing date and time. - 3.1.6 Where bids are obtainable from: Name of the Institution, street address, postal address, e mail address, contact person for enquiries, telephone number, facsimile number and office hours (Mondays to Friday) applicable. - 3.1.7 Whether site meetings, information/briefing sessions are applicable and whether they are compulsory or not.
+For the Government Tender Bulletin and other media, this information must be incorporated into the description. - 3.1.8 Where bids must be posted or delivered to: Name of the Institution, street address, postal address, bid box address, contact per for enquiries, telephone number and facsimile number.